Starting a centre-based ECE service

 - Develop job descriptions.
 It may be useful to look at job descriptions from other ECE services, where possible.

 - Decide what salary rates and conditions you will offer.
 It may be useful to find out about salaries paid and conditions offered in other ECE services in your area.
-(See ‘Help with employment issues’ below.)
+(See ‘Help with employment issues’ and 'Pay Equity and Pay Parity' below.)

 - Every employee must have a written employment agreement.
 It can be either an individual agreement or a collective agreement.
 Decide what form the draft employment agreement between staff and the service will take.